 12. Hemingway App

-Hemingway is a freemium and one of the finest desktop-based punctuation checker tools.
+Hemingway is a freemium and one of the most excellent desktop-based punctuation checker tools.
 You can use the free version of the software directly on the website.

 It also rates your content based on the writing score checker out of 10.